-- @ The name cannot contain a space, an unprintable character, or any of the following characters: - Name of the cluster to which the resource type will apply. - If the resource type is to be restricted to a specific node, you must know the node • name. - Order of performing the action scripts for resources of this type in relation to ٠ resources of other types: - Resources are started in the increasing order of this value - Resources are stopped in the decreasing order of this value
+The name cannot contain a space, an unprintable character, or any of the following characters:

+- Name of the cluster to which the resource type will apply. - If the resource type is to be restricted to a specific node, you must know the node name. - Order of performing the action scripts for resources of this type in relation to resources of other types.
+If multiple resource groups are being made online, the start action for the resource groups are done in parallel.
+Resources in each group are started in increasing order of their resource type order.
+If there are multiple resources of the same type in the resource group, they are passed as parameters to same invocation of resource type start script.
+For example, all resources of resource type order 10 will be started after resources with resource type order 5 in the resource group.